Blog · Analysis · Last reviewed June 16, 2026

 The older web watched clicks.
 The phone watched motion and location.
 The biometric gate watched face, voice, fingerprint, gait, and pulse.
 The AI assistant watches language, documents, tasks, preferences, and memory.
 Consumer neurotechnology adds a more intimate possibility: the system watches the conditions under which a person attends, reacts, strains, rests, chooses, and adapts.

-The danger is not that the machine suddenly becomes omniscient.
+The danger is not that the machine suddenly has perfect access to the person.
 The danger is institutional impatience.
 A partial signal becomes a score.
 A score becomes a workflow.
 A workflow becomes a standard.
 A standard becomes a condition of participation.
 The person is then asked to live inside a model of their own nervous system that they did not write and cannot fully contest.

 This is recursive reality in a concrete form.
 The model does not merely observe attention.
 It changes the conditions of attention by feeding the observation back into incentives, interface design, discipline, coaching, pricing, and permission.
 The measured mind becomes a managed environment.